St. John's

 St. John's School was the absolute center of my life for nine years.

 I would have to say that St. John's is the major reason why I didn't turn into a sociopath.
-I owe my teachers and the people who ran St. John's School quite a debt.
-These were the people who saved me from my miserable childhood.
+As an only child left unsupervised a great deal of the time by a woebegone mother, I had ample opportunity to turn delinquent.
+For that reason, I owe my teachers and the people who ran St. John's School quite a debt.
+These were the people who saved me from falling off the path during my miserable childhood.

 SUBCHAPTER 15